wildfly-extras/fuse-patch/docs/UserGuide.md

 DEL lib/foo-1.1.0.jar 2509787836
 ```

-###  Uninstalling a Package
+###  Uninstalling a Patch

-Packageds can be unsinstalled from the server.
+Patchds can be unsinstalled from the server.

 ```
 $ bin/fusepatch.sh --install foo-1.0.0